Cong takes out rallies in West Bengal against "victimisation" of Rhea Chakraborty | Politics

 Congress MLA Manoj Chakraborty wondered why she was arrested by the Narcotics Control Bureau (NCB), months after boyfriend Sushant Singh Rajput's death.
 "Was it orchestrated by the Centre with an eye on the Bihar polls," he said.
 He claimed that Rhea was being harassed and framed, which was a part of vendetta politics.
 "Pradesh Congress Committee will not accept such a revengeful act against a woman from Bengal, or against any woman in the country," the MLA told PTI.

 On Wednesday, Leader of the Congress in Lok Sabha, Adhir Ranjan Chowdhury had said Rajput was an Indian actor, but the "BJP turned him into a Bihari actor" only to score electoral brownie points.
-"Rhea Chakroborty has been indicted not for abetment of suicide or murder or any economic offences; she has been arrested under NDPS, ludicrous," he said.
+"Rhea Chakroborty has been indicted not for abetment of suicide or murder or any economic offences; she has been arrested under NDPS, ludicrous...
+She is a Bengali Brahmin lady; justice to actor Sushant Singh Rajput should not be interpreted as justice to a Bihari," he said.

 ALSO READ